RECOMMENDED IV VITAMIN THERAPIES:

 Researchers are learning that anxiety disorders run in families, and that they have a biological basis, much like allergies or diabetes and other disorders.
 Anxiety disorders may develop from a complex set of risk factors, including genetics, brain chemistry, personality, and life events.

 It is always a good idea to take a good B-complex alongside individual B vitamins to help ease anxiety.
 Vitamin B1 is important for balancing blood sugar levels, which are a significant factor in anxiety levels.
 Vitamin B3 plays a crucial role in the synthesis of serotonin and has been shown to help with anxiety at a dosage of 1,000-3,000mg per day.
 Vitamin B5 supports the adrenal glands, which reduces stress and anxiety levels.
 Vitamin B9, also known as folic acid, and Vitamin B12 are important in balancing out depressive moods.
 Vitamin B6 together with magnesium can balance out anxiety that occurs in conjunction with PMS.

 Calcium, along with Magnesium, helps to nourish the nervous system and prevent anxiety, panic attacks, and restlessness or irritability.
 Magnesium has long been known for its calming properties on the nervous system, and it is also used to relax tight or overworked muscles.
 Deficiency in Vitamin D has been linked with anxiety, depression, and seasonal affective disorder (SAD).

+ADAA Staff.
+Understanding the facts of anxiety disorders and depression is the first step.
 Anxiety and Depression Association of America.
-Understanding the facts of anxiety disorders and depression is the first step.